PerttuHamalainen/MediaAI/README.md

 ### Colab/Jupyter Notebooks and Other Tools

 These can provide starting points for your project work.
+See the lecture slides for more.
 Note: the notebooks may take a while to run, but you can usually view or listen the pre-generated results without running the code.
 Disclaimer: I haven't had time to check that all of these run properly.

-NOTE: if you get weird errors when running these on Colab, try adding `%tensorflow_version 1.x` to the beginning of the notebook, then select "Restart and run all" from the Runtime menu.
-Colab recently switched to Tensorflow 2 by default, but many of these notebooks precede the switch.

 - [StyleGAN 2 finetuned with paintings](https://colab.research.google.com/drive/1cFKK0CBnev2BF8z9BOHxePk7E-f7TtUi#forceEdit=true&sandboxMode=true&scrollTo=jJRPjAU3Tn-K).
 Also see the [Reddit thread](https://www.reddit.com/r/MachineLearning/comments/bagnq6/p_stylegan_trained_on_paintings_512x512/?utm_content=title&utm_medium=post_embed&utm_name=44df278f7cb542cdb847cad34267b5ff&utm_source=embedly&utm_term=bagnq6)
 - [Generate piano music with transformer networks](https://colab.research.google.com/notebooks/magenta/piano_transformer/piano_transformer.ipynb)